Ronaldo turns to Juventus challenge after Fifa best player snub | Malay Mail

-Five-time Ballon d'Or winner Ronaldo skipped the awards ceremony in London yesterday as his former Real Madrid teammate Luka Modric beat him for the award.
+Five-time Ballon d’Or winner Ronaldo skipped the awards ceremony in London on Monday as his former Real Madrid teammate Luka Modric beat him for the award.

 The 33-year-old Portuguese star also lost out to Liverpool’s Mohamed Salah for the Puskas Award for the best goal.